 Spark: (n) anything that activates or stimulates; inspiration or catalyst; (v) to send forth gleams or flashes

 It is hoped that, over time, this program will inspire creativity, exchange of ideas, and experimentation among teachers.
-Spark Grants are managed by the Rhode Island Foundation.

 - Proposed projects can serve several students or an entire classroom.